What is good (or even better “world class”) HR?

 5. HR is flexible

-If you ask HR a question, the answer is generally: this is not possible / this is not allowed.
+If you ask HR a question, the answer is generally: this is not possible/this is not allowed.
 Equality and fairness are often important principles for HR.
 This makes it difficult for HR to make exceptions.
 Because if we do that for you, everybody will come along!
 If you want to promote diversity and if you want to get the best out of employees, it fits less and less to apply rules to which no exceptions can be made.

 Question 5: Is your HR department sufficiently flexible and employee focused?

-6. HR has a sense of humor
+6. HR has a sense of humour

 There is often too little laughter.
 We must hurry!
 We must move on!
-It helps if HR can take some distance, and adds some humor to the mix.
+It helps if HR can take some distance, and adds some humour to the mix.
 What are we doing?
 Do we not take ourselves too seriously?